idibau/cs2bim/README.md

 - properties: Any number of property definitions that are exported as IFC properties/property sets.
 - group_columns: Any number of IFC group assignments.
 - spatial_structure: The IFC spatial structure, to which all objects of the feature class are appended.
-- colour_definition: An IFC colour definition
+- color: An IFC color definition

 ![Example of Feature Classes](./uploads/feature-classes.jpg){width=300}

 #### SQL

-For each feature class you have to provide a sql file for querying the data.
-With the query you are selecting the cadastral data (with area geometry type).
-The sql query requires to take a polygon wkt as parameter "%(polygon)s" and return a column named "wkt" with wkt string values.
-To guarantee correct processing it is important to check that the sql also delivers all columns that are additionally configured for the according feature class.
+For each feature class you have to provide a SQL file for querying the data.
+With the query you are selecting the cadastral data (with an area geometry type).
+The SQL query requires taking a polygon wkt as parameter "%(polygon)s" and returning a column named "wkt" with wkt string values.
+To guarantee correct processing, it is important to check that the sql also delivers all columns that are additionally configured for the according feature class.
 This can be multiple columns for attributes, properties or groups.